 The team is equipped with the latest advanced technology dive gear,

-including Side-Scan Sonar and underwater R.O.V.
-(Remote Operated Vehicle).
+including Side-Scan Sonar and underwater ROV (Remote Operated Vehicle).
 With continuous specialized training and equipment the Sheriff’s Dive Team is ready to dive in virtually any weather or water condition.
-In 2013, there were over 593 hours of search and rescue, 1,560 hours of contracted lake patrol, and 2,713 hours of jump boat patrol.
+In 2018, there were over 307 hours of search and rescue, 1,918 hours of contracted lake patrol, and 1,950 hours of jump boat patrol.
+In addition, The Marine Unit received 148 professional citations for their dedicated service.

 The Sheriff's Marine Unit conducts